vimlet/eon/eon-framework/docs/md/tutorial/[4]Components/Store.md

 ``` [html]
 <head>
   <script>
-    vcomet.import("/vcomet/data/vc-store/vc-store.html");
+    eon.import("/eon/data/vc-store/vc-store.html");
   </script>
 <head>
 ```

-The store can be declared as any other HTML element, but if it is used for managing other vComet elements data, these manage it themselves when they detect a inner store element.
+The store can be declared as any other HTML element, but if it is used for managing other eon elements data, these manage it themselves when they detect a inner store element.
 This case is described on the examples section.

 ``` [html]
 <vc-store></vc-store>